zehreken/kopek/README.md

 # kopek

 TODO List
-- Add square wave oscillator
-- Add triangle wave oscillator
-- Move noise functions to own struct
 - Move audio files to a folder
+- Research about time in music and time keeping
+- Use noise functions in the example